Online Modified Greedy Algorithm for Storage Control under Uncertainty: Problem Formulation

 Due to the fact that $\g_t$ depends on stochastic parameters $\d_t$ and $\p_t$ whose realizations are not known ahead of time, problem~\eqref{prob:singleBusDeterministic} is not well defined.
 In a \emph{risk neutral} setting, one may instead solve

-where the expectation is taken over the possible realizations of $\d_t$ and $\p_t$ for $t = 1, \dots, T$, and the goal is to identify optimal policies which are functions that map information available at stage $t$ to the optimal actions $\u_t$ and $f_t$.
+where the expectation is taken over the possible realizations of $\d_t$ and $\p_t$ for $t = 1, \dots, T$, and the goal is to identify optimal policies which are functions that map information available at stage $t$ to the optimal actions $\u_t$ and $\f_t$\footnote{\ylmod{Notation: In this paper, we denote control policies and actions $(\u_t,f_t)$ with the same set of variables.
+To differentiate, we use $(\upi_t,\fpi_t)$ to denote the corresponding control policy that induces action $(\u_t,\f_t)$ at time $t$.}}.
 The following challenges must be resolved in order to derive a practical algorithm for problem formulation~\eqref{prob:singleBusGeneral}. (i) Probability distributions of $\d_t$ and $\p_t$ are required for evaluating the objective function.
 This requires probabilistic forecasts for a long horizon, which often is practically infeasible. (ii) The exact offline optimal solution of problem~\eqref{prob:singleBusGeneral} is characterized by the Bellman's recursion \cite{bertsekas2007dynamic}, which is computationally intractable for problems with continuous variables such as \eqref{prob:singleBusGeneral}.
 No general solution exists for the aforementioned challenges; thus certain approximations are necessary.
 Usually, one has to seek a good tradeoff between the simplicity and the performance of the algorithm.
 In the remaining of this paper, we provide a very simple algorithm that has provable performance guarantees.